apapaefs/mctutorial/intro.md

-# How-To: Write Monte Carlo Event Generator
+# How to Write Monte Carlo Event Generator

 ## Introduction